BasedJacob/ImageEditor/README.txt

-The executable file is located in the 'executable' folder.

-Simply launch the executable, and give the program time to load.
-Then, press any of the above buttons to open a file dialogue interface.
+Simply run the python file in source with command: python ImageAudioEditor

+An interface will appear with the options to edit image or edit audio.

-Select a file, and the output should be shown on the page, and saved into the file from where the input was selected from.
+Select the image or audio file, and the completed output will be shown on the page, and saved into the folder from where the input file was selected from.